-What types of benefits are not covered by the plan?
+What types of services are not covered by the plan?

-Benefits we do not cover (exclusions)
+Services we do not cover (exclusions)

-This section tells you what kinds of benefits are "excluded."
-Excluded means that the plan doesn't cover these benefits.
+This section tells you what services are "excluded" from Medicare coverage and therefore, are not covered by this plan.
+If a service is "excluded," it means that this plan doesn't cover the service.

-The list below describes some services and items that aren't covered under any conditions and some that are excluded only under specific conditions.
+The chart below lists services and items that either are not covered under any condition or are covered only under specific conditions.